 Coded values

 When an OBX segment contains values of CWE data types, the observations are stored as a combination of codes and/or text.
-In Section 7.8.3, "," examples of results that are represented as CWE data types are shown in the first and second OBX segments of OBR 1 and the first and second OBX segments of OBR 2.
+In Section 7.8.3, "CSS - Clinical Study Data Schedule Segment," examples of results that are represented as CWE data types are shown in the first and second OBX segments of OBR 1 and the first and second OBX segments of OBR 2.
 The observation may be an observation battery ID (for recommended studies), a diagnostic code or finding (for a diagnostic impression), or an anatomic site for a pathology report, or any of the other kinds of coded results.

 It is not necessary to always encode the information stored within a coded observation.
 For example, a chest X-ray impression could be transmitted as pure text even though it has a CWE data type.
 In this case, the test must be recorded as the second component of the result code, e.g.,